Counting Temporal Paths: Conclusion

 \section{Conclusion}

 In this work, we initiate the systematic study of the parameterised and approximation complexity of \TemporalPaths.
-We present a parameterised and an approximation hardness result and complement them with several parameterised exact and approximation algorithms.
-However, many natural questions remain open.
-In the following, we point out some specific open questions related to our results and future research directions.
+We present parameterised and approximation hardness results and complement them with several parameterised exact and approximation algorithms.

 In terms of improving our results, we conjecture that it is possible to prove \#W[1]-hardness instead of $\oplus$W[1]-hardness for \TemporalPaths parameterised by the feedback vertex number of the underlying graph.
-Furthermore, we leave open whether our parameterized approximation results for vertex cover number or treedepth of the underlying graph can be improved from a classification standpoint by obtaining exact algorithms, or whether we can also show parameterised hardness for those cases.
+Furthermore, we leave open whether our parameterised approximation results for vertex cover number or treedepth of the underlying graph can be improved from a classification standpoint by obtaining exact algorithms, or whether we can also show parameterised hardness for those cases.

 We leave open to what extent our results transfer to the problem of counting \emph{strict} temporal $(s,z)$-paths, where the labels on the time-edges have to be strictly increasing.
-We conjecture that most of our results also hold for the strict case.
-In fact, we believe that in particular the MSO formulation used to obtain fixed-parameter tractability for the treewidth of the underlying graph combined with the lifetime can be simplified: in the strict case, a first-order formula should suffice, which would lead to fixed-parameter tractability in terms of the lifetime on any class of nowhere-dense graphs~\cite{grohe18}, or for the combined parameter of cliquewidth and lifetime~\cite{courcelle01}.
-Moreover, the lifetime provides an upper-bound on the length of any temporal path in the strict case, and so we immediately obtain an efficient approximation algorithm parameterised by the lifetime.
+We conjecture that most of our results hold for the strict case.
+In fact, we believe that the MSO formulation used to obtain fixed-parameter tractability for the treewidth of the underlying graph combined with the lifetime can be simplified: in the strict case, a first-order formula should suffice, which would lead to fixed-parameter tractability in terms of the lifetime on any class of nowhere-dense graphs~\cite{grohe18}, or for the combined parameter of cliquewidth and lifetime~\cite{courcelle01}.

+We conjecture that our polynomial-time algorithm for the case where the underlying graph is a forest (\cref{sec:ptimealgs}) can be extended to the case where the underlying graph is series-parallel~\cite{eppstein1992parallel}.
+Recall that a forest can be seen as a series-parallel graph where only series compositions are used.
+The idea would be to extend the dynamic program to parallel compositions, exploiting the observation that any temporal path can visit the terminal vertices of a series-parallel graph at most once.